Design Your Playroom for Purposeful Play

 I also love Hanna Andersson's Halloween line for “dress up” clothes.
 You can check their BST on Facebook and often find great used items for pretty cheap!

 Why you need this: Pretend or imaginative play is how kids practice different social and emotional roles in life.
 It allows little ones to develop an increased awareness of their own thoughts, act out different scenarios and problem solve, and help aid in self-regulation.

-I'm talking about unrestricted messy creative child led art.
+I'm talking about unrestricted messy creative child-led art.
 Just allow them access to paper, colored pencils, markers, crayons….just no sharpies, they are the devil.
-Check this out for a list of our must have art supplies for kids of all ages.
+Check this out for a list of our must-have art supplies for kids of all ages.

-Why you need this: Unrestricted art encourages cognitive development, fine motor practice, creativity and visual processing.
+Why you need this: Unrestricted art encourages cognitive development, fine motor practice, creativity, and visual processing.
 This is a great read about the importance of art.